breylaude/blog/_posts/2023-09-15-overstimulation-rant.md

 comments: true
 ---

-{: .box-note}
-Quite a bit, things get just a little too much, and it seems like theres nothing you can do and it all just weighs in.
-I think, personally, this is in part due three things, of which we shall explore make valid and informed points about rant vaguely until I run out of things to say
+Quite a bit, things get just a little too much, and it seems like there's nothing you can do and it all just weighs in.
+I think, personally, this is in part due three things, of which we shall explore, make valid and informed points about, rant vaguely until I run out of things to say.

 ### Advertising